mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 ```

 - Sustainable Universe, optional: Users have the choice to narrow down the universe to TCW's sustainable universe by incorporating blue and green tagged securities.
-Defaults to false.
+Defaults to `false`.

 ```shell